 8. Glue on a ribbon loop so you can hang the wreath.

 And there you have it, folks.
 The finished size is about 12 inches across.
-I’m pretty happy with how it turned out and now my house isn’t quite as bare as it used to be.
-And bonus… my scrap paper piles are a little smaller too!
+I’m pretty happy with how it turned out and it’s fun to feel festive without spending money… plus I was able to use up some of my paper stash!

 You might also like: